View on GitHub

 Global Configuration Options

-The following options are defined at the top-level of config.toml (outside [[window_patterns]]):
+The following options are written at the top level of config.toml (outside of [[window_patterns]]):

 Window Pattern Specific Options

-The following options are defined within the [[window_patterns]] section:
+The following options are written within a [[window_patterns]] section:

 Usage